-(A) Certain of the securities listed in this schedule are issued by affiliate(s) of the indicated portfolio company.

-(B) Common stock, warrants, options, membership units and, in some cases, preferred stock are generally non-income producing and restricted.

-(C) Represents the total amount of interest, dividends and other income credited to investment income for the portion of the fiscal year an investment was a control or affiliate investment, as appropriate.

-(D) Gross additions include increases in investments resulting from new portfolio investments, paid-in-kind interest or dividends, the amortization of discounts and fees, and the exchange of one or more existing securities for one or more new securities.

-(E) Gross reductions include decreases in investments resulting from principal collections related to investment repayments or sales, the amortization of premiums and acquisition costs, and the exchange of one or more existing securities for one or more new securities.

-(F) Debt security was on non-accrual status as of (or during the year ended) September 30, 2017, and, therefore, was considered non-income producing for a period of time during the fiscal year ended September 30, 2017.

-(G) Investment was exited during the year ended September 30, 2017.

-(H) Reserved.

-(1) Interest rate percentages represent cash interest rates in effect at September 30, 2017, and due dates represent the contractual maturity date.
+- (A) Certain of the securities listed in this schedule are issued by affiliate(s) of the indicated portfolio company. - (B) Common stock, warrants, options, membership units and, in some cases, preferred stock are generally non-income producing and restricted. - (C) Represents the total amount of interest, dividends and other income credited to investment income for the portion of the fiscal year an investment was a control or affiliate investment, as appropriate. - (D) Gross additions include increases in investments resulting from new portfolio investments, paid-in-kind interest or dividends, the amortization of discounts and fees, and the exchange of one or more existing securities for one or more new securities. - (E) Gross reductions include decreases in investments resulting from principal collections related to investment repayments or sales, the amortization of premiums and acquisition costs, and the exchange of one or more existing securities for one or more new securities. - (F) Debt security was on non-accrual status as of (or during the year ended) September 30, 2017, and, therefore, was considered non-income producing for a period of time during the fiscal year ended September 30, 2017. - (G) Investment was exited during the year ended September 30, 2017. - (H) Reserved. - (I) Interest rate percentages represent cash interest rates in effect at September 30, 2017, and due dates represent the contractual maturity date.
 Unless indicated otherwise, all cash interest rates are indexed to 30-day London Interbank Offered Rate ("LIBOR"), which was 1.23% as of September 30, 2017.
 If applicable, paid-in-kind ("PIK") interest rates are noted separately from the cash interest rates and any unused line of credit fees are excluded.

 - (J) Debt security has a fixed interest rate. - (K) Represents the principal balance for debt investments and the number of shares/units held for equity investments.
 Warrants are represented as a percentage of ownership, as applicable.
-(L) Unless indicated otherwise, all of our investments are valued using Level 3 inputs within the FASB Accounting Standard Codification ("ASC") Topic 820, "Fair Value" - (L) Unless indicated otherwise, all of our investments are valued using Level 3 inputs within the FASB Accounting Standard Codification ("ASC") Topic 820, "Fair Value Measurements and Disclosures" ("ASC 820") fair value hierarchy.
+(L) Unless indicated otherwise, all of our investments are valued using Level 3 inputs within the FASB Accounting Standard Codification ("ASC") Topic 820, "Fair Value - (L) Unless indicated otherwise, all of our investments are valued using Level 3 inputs within the FASB Accounting Standard Codification ("ASC") Topic 820, "Fair Value Measurements and Disclosures" ("ASC 820") fair value hierarchy.
 Refer to Note 3-Investments in the accompanying Notes to Consolidated Financial Statements for additional information. - (M) Category percentages represent the fair value of each category and subcategory as a percentage of net assets as of September 30, 2017. - Information related to the amount of equity in the net profit and loss for the year for the investments listed has not been included in this schedule.
 This information is not considered to be meaningful due to the complex capital structures of the portfolio companies, with different classes of equity securities outstanding with different preferences in liquidation.
 These investments are not consolidated, nor are they accounted for under the equity method of accounting.

-GLADSTONE CAPITAL

-% Notes due 2023
+6.12 5% Notes due 202 3

-PRELIMINARY PROSPECTUS SUPPLEMENT
+PROSE PECTUS SUPPLEME ENT

-Joint Book-Running Managers
+Joint l Book-Running Manag eers

-Keefe, Bruyette & Woods, Inc. A Stifel Company Janney Montgomery Scott
+Keefe, Bru yette & Woods, Inc. A Stifel Company Janney Mon tgomery Scott

 Lead Manager

-Ladenburg Thalmann
+Lad denburg Thalmanı n

 Co-Managers

-William Blair
+William Blair J.J.B.

-J.J.B.
 Hilliard, W.L.
-Lyons, LLC National Securities Corporation
+Lyons, LLC al Securities rporation Wedbush Securities

-Wedbush Securities
+November 1, 2018